-More people are asking themselves whether they should buy a car with a salvage title or not, as the salvage auto auction business is growing bigger by the minute.
+More people are asking themselves "but, should I buy a car with a salvage title? or not" as the salvage auto auction business is growing bigger by the minute.
 There really isn’t an easy way to answer such a question.

 In short, the best way to answer it is by saying, “It depends.”
 All the variables and the factors related to buying a salvage title car can result in many different scenarios.
 This means that buying a salvage vehicle can turn out to be the deal of a lifetime but it can also result in money thrown down the drain.

 However, we know how to give you the details regarding the whole process of finding and purchasing a salvage car.
 After we reveal the mechanisms behind it, as well as the risks and the potential the vast salvage vehicle market holds, you will be able to find the correct answer for yourself.

 When people hear “salvage title”, they are often skeptical and full of doubt, which is a mistake.
 We wouldn’t be able to explain anything related to auto auctions and the second-hand car market without pointing out the definition of a salvage car.
 Keep in mind that different jurisdictions have their own laws and rules regarding the issuance of salvage titles.

 In general, a vehicle is retitled as salvage due to excessive damage that was severe enough for the insurance company to write it off.
 If the value of the repairs needed exceeds at least half of the value of the vehicle in its pre-accident condition, it is declared a total loss.
 Even perfectly good cars with minor damage end up being declared a total loss because of the high repair costs.